 Abstract-To investigate critical frequency bands and channels, this paper introduces deep belief networks (DBNs) to constructing EEG-based emotion recognition models for three emotions: positive, neutral and negative.
 We develop an EEG dataset acquired from 15 subjects.
 Each subject performs the experiments twice at the interval of a few days.
 DBNs are trained with differential entropy features extracted from multichannel EEG data.
 We examine the weights of the trained DBNs and investigate the critical frequency bands and channels.
-Four different profiles of 4, 6, 9 and 12 channels are selected.
+Four different profiles of 4, 6, 9, and 12 channels are selected.
 The recognition accuracies of these four profiles are relatively stable with the best accuracy of 86.65%, which is even better than that of the original 62 channels.
 The critical frequency bands and channels determined by using the weights of trained DBNs are consistent with the existing observations.
 In addition, our experiment results show that neural signatures associated with different emotions do exist and they share commonality across sessions and individuals.
 We compare the performance of deep models with shallow models.
-The average accuracies of DBN, SVM, LR and KNN are 86.08%, 83.99%, 82.70% and 72.60%, respectively.
+The average accuracies of DBN, SVM, LR, and KNN are 86.08%, 83.99%, 82.70%, and 72.60%, respectively.

-Index Terms-Affective computing, emotion recognition, EEG, deep belief networks.
+Index Terms-Affective computing, deep belief networks, EEG, emotion recognition.

-I. Introduction
+I. INTRODUCTION

-MOTION research is an interdisciplinary field that encompasses research in computer science, psychology, neuroscience, and cognitive science.
+E MOTION research is an interdisciplinary field that encompasses research in computer science, psychology, neuroscience, and cognitive science.
 For neuroscience, researchers aim to find out the neural circuits and brain mechanisms of emotion processing.
 For psychology, there exist many basic theories of emotion from different researchers and it is important to build up computational models of emotion.
-For computer science, we focus on developing practical applications such as estimation of task workload [1] and driving fatigue detection [2].